Kuladmir/Game_mod/README.md

 V 1.3.0 has added some skins and crafting methods for axes and pickaxes, as well as some advanced magic wands.

 V 1.5.0 has added two sets of Thulium outfit skins, as well as skins for two advanced magic wands.
 The baton is now usable, and its corresponding enhancements and skins have also been released.
 Some parameter issues have been adjusted.

+V 1.5.6 has added a set of iron armor skins (Templar set), as well as an enhanced crafting recipe and equipment for the diamond sword (skin version), and completed missing crafting recipes.
+[Future preview: Advanced crafting books will allow players to craft some items that cannot be crafted in the original version, such as Elytra wings.]

 ---